 The bill makes the majority of accessible parking violations a civil violation with corresponding civil penalties, instead of a criminal violation with criminal penalties under existing law, and creates a new statewide civil enforcement system.
 Under current law, parking regulations and enforcement are generally left to local governments.
 Under the new system, the bill permits local law enforcement agencies to deputize volunteers trained under the Volunteer Accessible Parking Enforcement Force to assist in enforcing civil accessible parking violations and creates a new process for issuing civil tickets.
 That process includes a requirement that the officer or volunteer, when issuing a ticket for accessible parking violations, take a photograph to show that the violation occurred.
 The law enforcement agency that employs an officer, or deputized a volunteer, who submits an accessible parking violation ticket is then required to mail a photograph, along with the ticket, to the operator or owner of the motor vehicle within 30 days.

-Under the bill, local governments can choose to continue to use their current civil penalty process or use the new civil enforcement system.
-The number of local governments that will ultimately choose to switch from their current enforcement system to the statewide civil enforcement system is uncertain.
-However, if a local government chooses to utilize volunteers to assist in the enforcement of accessible parking laws, local law enforcement agencies may incur minimal costs to comply with the new civil ticketing process, particularly the requirement that the officer or volunteer photograph the violation.
+Under the bill, local governments can choose to continue to use their current criminal penalty process or use the new civil enforcement system.
+If a local government chooses to utilize volunteers to assist in the enforcement of accessible parking laws, local law enforcement agencies may incur minimal costs to comply with the new civil ticketing process, particularly the requirement that the officer or volunteer photograph the violation.
 There may also be a likely no more than minimal annual increase in related mailing and clerical expenses.